Mainagate opens floodgate of scandals — Nigeria Today

 “That Mr. Osarenkhoe Afe (Osa Afe), the owner of Fredrick Hamilton Global Ltd introduced Innovative Solutions to the OHCSF where they were awarded the contract of biometric data capture.

 “That the initial contract sum was N63 million as indicated in the award letter which was paid to Innovative Solution.
-However, Innovative Solution

-requested for a contract extension of the sum of N136 million which brings the total contract sum to N199 million (both initial and additional amount).
+However, Innovative Solution requested for a contract extension of the sum of N136 million which brings the total contract sum to N199 million (both initial and additional amount).

 “That from the analysis of Innovative Solution’s bank statement, it was discovered that the total sum of N224.85million was fraudulently paid to them showing an excess payment of 25million against N199 million.
 Mr.

-Osa Afe confessed that, the contract sum was inflated at the instance of Mr. Abdulrasheed Maino and the inflated amount delivered to him.
+Osa Afe confessed that, the contract sum was inflated at the instance of Mr. Abdulrasheed Maina and the inflated amount delivered to him.

 “That Robert Ikaziboh was discovered to have transferred the total sum of N166.5million from his company Innovative Solution’s account to Frederick Hamilton Ltd, a company owned by Osarenkhoe Afe.